 Dagobert Peche

 Studied Architecture at the Academy of Fine Art, and after four years of freelancing, joined the Wiener Werkstätte.
-Dagobert joined the Wiener Werkstätte in 1915, during World War I. His work was more ornamental than the work of
+Dagobert joined the Wiener Werkstätte in 1915, during World War I. His work was more ornamental than the work of Moser and Hoffmann, because he came at a later time, when Viennese design was not quite as preoccupied with geometry.

 (Peche, Cabinet)